Brent above $112, recoups some losses; Europe weighs

 Brent will fall further to $109.73 per barrel, as indicated by its wave pattern and a Fibonacci projection analysis, while U.S. oil will slide to $96 per barrel after failing a strong resistance at $98.91, according to Reuters market analyst Wang Tao.

 On average, U.S. crude stockpiles were forecast down 1.1 million barrels for the week ended Nov.
 11, a preliminary Reuters poll of analysts showed on Monday.
 In the week to Nov.
 4, crude stocks in the United States fell 1.37 million barrels to 338.09 million.
-[EIA/S]
+(Reporting by Manash Goswami;Editing by Clarence Fernandez)

+CHINA MAY CRUDE OIL OUPTUT ON DAILY BASIS LOWEST ON RECORD - REUTERS RECORD